Pilot67/04-homework-javascript-quiz/README.md

 The game ends when you have answered all the questions or the time runs out.
 The summary screen will be displayed:
 ![Summary](https://user-images.githubusercontent.com/86697483/133529107-a489fcf2-dc57-4c13-b9a1-602035ee5c87.jpg)
 Type in your name to submit your score.
+Scores are saved to browser local storage.

 The High Score screen is then displayed:
 ![High-Score](https://user-images.githubusercontent.com/86697483/133529435-03b8212f-cc69-4a31-8991-d2926a035ccd.jpg)